tdhopper/tdhopper.com/content/post/2018-02-28–data-science-faq.md

 *Can you evaluate my qualifications for being a data scientist?*

 Not very well.
 In fact, [I think it's pretty challenging](https://tdhopper.com/blog/some-reflections-on-being-turned-down-for-a-lot-of-data-science-jobs/) even for people who interview data science candidates.
-Beyond [the things I outline in my original post](https://tdhopper.com/blog/how-i-became-a-data-scientist/) as being important for my own career, I'm
+Beyond [the things I outline in my original post](https://tdhopper.com/blog/how-i-became-a-data-scientist/) as being important for my own career, I'm ... _finish sentence_.

 *How do I show-on-my-resume/demonstrate-to-employers that I am qualified to be a data scientist?*

 My best advice is to work on interesting and relevant things and [tell people about them](https://youtu.be/uRul8QdYvqQ).
 I don't know how to be more specific.

 *How can I get a job where I can do more applied math?*